Tip 01: Select a location with less tax and save on Digital Purchases

 By going digital, you can do the following...

-- And you can basically be insured should you ever lose your Switch, or your games for whatever the reason, like if your House catches fire, you lose it on a trip, or someone breaks in... and just steals your stuff.
+- And you can basically be insured should you ever lose your Switch, or your games for whatever the reason.
+Like if your house catches fire or floods... you lose it on a trip... someone breaks in... and just steals your stuff.

-All you have to do, as long as Nintendo is still around and supporting the servers, is just rebuy a Switch, Micro SD Card, and simply log into your account..., and you're pretty much good to go.
+All you have to do, as long as Nintendo is still around and supporting their servers, is just rebuy a Switch, Micro SD Card / Micro SD Express Card, and simply log into your account..., and you're pretty much good to go.

 Just might want to give Nintendo a call at (1-800-255-3700) and request them to unlink your original main Switch, to make your new Switch, your main Switch so then it's not your secondary Switch.